XavierDedenbach/surfacemapper/requirements/prd.md

 ## 10. Development Log

 - All tasks once complete must append the summary of their changes, which tests passed and the open items to requirements/task_tracking.md

+## Volume Calculation Method Recommendation

+For production use, the mesh-based (PyVista/triangle) volume calculation method is the standard and should be used for all critical and irregular/rough surfaces.
+The prism method is only suitable for quick estimates or regular grid/planar surfaces, and may diverge significantly for rough or non-uniform surfaces.
+Strict cross-validation is not required for irregular surfaces; use mesh-based results for all reporting and analysis.